15 Top-Rated Day Trips from Barcelona

 The Modernist influence of the 19th and 20th centuries can be seen throughout the town; one excellent example is the Cau Ferrat that was the house of famous Spanish author and artist Santiago Rusiñol.
 In 1891, Rusiñol turned his house/studio into a Bohemian gathering place that attracted artists and intellectuals.

-Sitges also has tantalizing gastronomy and a wonderful selection of gourmet restaurants.
-The local cuisine is known for its hearty Catalan dishes such as pa amb tomàquet, toast topped with garlic and olive oil seasoned tomatoes (similar to Italian bruschetta); xató, a salad of endive served in a spicy sauce; and fideuà, a seafood dish made with noodles.
+Besides beaches and architecture, Sitges is equally renowned for its gastronomy.
+The city boasts a wonderful selection of gourmet restaurants.
+The local cuisine includes hearty Catalan dishes such as pa amb tomàquet, toast topped with garlic and olive oil seasoned tomatoes (similar to Italian bruschetta); xató, a salad of endive served in a spicy sauce; and fideuà, a seafood dish made with noodles.

 Accommodation: Where to Stay in Sitges